 I will initially turn to the state of the economy and the credit markets and prospects for the next two to three years.
 Conditions in credit markets have improved over the past two months, although in general appreciable strains persist.
 On the positive side, term funding is more readily available than at the height of the crisis, and risk premia have diminished through much of the financial sector.
 On the other hand, markets for many securitized products remain closed, and significant doubts persist about asset values and the solvency of some large institutions.
 Much has been made recently about banks' unwillingness to lend to creditworthy borrowers and a so-called credit crunch; in my view, there is likely more here than meets the eye.

 There is little doubt that many creditworthy customers are today being financed by their banks as they normally have been.
 There is also little question that some borrowers with satisfactory or better credit histories are finding it more expensive, if not impossible, to obtain financing.
 There are at least a couple of factors at work, abstracting from any fundamental deterioration in the condition of the borrower.
 Commercial banks have long been thought of, and indeed have functioned as, the backup source of liquidity for many other financial institutions and markets.
 Banks continue to play this role, but it has become more challenging today to do so because some lenders find themselves capital-constrained as a result of recent losses and/or sizable, unanticipated additions to their balance sheets of formerly off-balance-sheet instruments.
-Perhaps more importantly, the so-called “shadow banking system” grew rapidly relative to the traditional banking sector over the past two decades or so.
+Perhaps more importantly, the so-called “shadow-banking system” grew rapidly relative to the traditional banking sector over the past two decades or so.
 And now the demands on the banks from these nonbank financial institutions are that much greater, making it difficult for banks to respond adequately to all customers.

 Overall, it seems to me that these credit strains are real and pervasive, and that these conditions are likely to weigh on economic activity for some time.
 As it is, the economy is in the midst of a serious recession that seems likely to persist for at least another two quarters.
 Most sectors of the economy are contracting, and it is difficult, as it always is, to identify with confidence the engine, or engines, of expansion that will propel the recovery in activity.

 Still, there is reason to think that improvement is not too far off.
 Interest rates are low and financial conditions are improving, albeit unevenly.
 A major fiscal stimulus package is in the offing, which seems likely to add to aggregate demand in a timely way unless consumers and businesses turn exceedingly cautious.
 Moreover, adjustments which typically occur in a contraction ultimately help to lay the foundation for renewed growth.
-For example, as business continues to reduce output and employment, at some point aggregate supply falls below even the diminished level of demand, leading to increases in hours worked, net new hiring, and a general pickup in activity.
+For example, as business continues to reduce output and employment, inventories shrink and at some point aggregate supply falls below even the diminished level of demand, leading to increases in hours worked, net new hiring, and a general pickup in activity.

 Once under way, the pace of the expansion is likely to be subdued for a time.
 There is historical precedent for this, since the recovery of the early 1990s was initially quite modest, as was the recovery earlier this decade.
 More importantly, in view of the state of the credit markets and of the housing sector, it seems a fair bet that it will take time for momentum to build.
 But with the passage of time—as we get into the middle of 2010 and beyond—I would expect to see a resumption of healthy growth.

-Neither concern can be dismissed out of hand but, if economic growth resumes in the United States as I expect, the threat of deflation should diminish commensurately.
+Neither concern can be dismissed out of hand but, if economic growth resumes in the U.S. as I expect, the threat of deflation should diminish commensurately.
 As for liquidity provision and inflation, it is important to recall that the relation between growth in the money supply and the path of prices holds in the long run, over periods of at least five and more likely 10 years.
 Thus, there is ample time to withdraw excess liquidity as appropriate, and in this regard the Federal Reserve remains firmly committed to long-run price stability.